gabrielaliera/AWS-ECS-EC2-Flask/README.md

 ## Create CI/CD pipeline in Github
 The last step was to create a workflow that will deploy to AWS.
 I used a custom template from Github to create an aws.ym file.
 I set different variables to the previous made repository, service, cluster, task definition, and container name.

+## Appendix
+1. IAM User Creation with permission policies

+2. Create ECS repository

+3. Create Task definition on ECS

+4. Create cluster ssh key pair

+5. Create a cluster

+6. Begin creating  a service to cluster

+7. Create application load balancer to add to cluster ( Also create target group)

+8. Add application load balancer to cluster

+Newly created service in cluster with load balancer

+Showing active cluster

+9. Edit security group of EC2 instance to allow http, ssh from my personal ip address, and all traffic from the security group

+10. Register domain name on Route53 and connect load balancer

+11. Create app.py, Dockerfile,aws-task-definition.json, and requirements.txt.
+Upload to Github

+12. Create CI/CD pipeline in workflow with aws.yml file

+13. Deploy files to AWS

+14. Accessing Flask app on register URL ecsflask.gabrielaliera.com